strizhonov/cs-dough___Pet-project/final/README.md

 * "F5"-protection enabled.
 * Input data validation present both on the client and server side.
 * Logging with Log4j.
-* App units was tested with JUnit.
+* App units were tested with JUnit.

 ###